schrockwell/live_assign/README.md

 ### Call `super` when overriding `mount/1` and `update/2`

 Love.Component implements the LiveComponent `mount/1` and `update/2` callbacks.
-If your component needs to override either of these functions, `super/{1,2}` _must_ be invoked so that Live.Component can continue to work its magic.
+If your component needs to override either of these functions, `super/{1,2}` _must_ be invoked so that Love.Component can continue to work its magic.

 ## Installation